cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 # Who the users are and what they need

 In Discovery, the main goal is understanding who might need to use this service.
-One-on-one conversations with potential users are at the centre of this.
+One-on-one conversations with potential users are at the centre of this, test and broaden our assumptions about what reporters need.
+We conducted 20 interviews with potential and actual victims of cybercrime, we observed 24 phone calls at the Canadian Anti-Fraud Centre (CAFC), and we collected 41 accounts of witnessing and falling victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).

+## Who's likely to be a victim

 Ultimately we know everyone's affected by cybercrime.
-To test and broaden our assumptions about what reporters need, we started by listening to people talk about what they think, feel, and do.

 Since everyone is a potential victim, we focused on two groups:
   - 18-35 year olds, who are most likely to be victims of cybercrime
   - Over 55 year olds, who lose the most from cybercrime and fraud